-The West of England Ship Owners Mutual Insurance Association (Luxembourg) (the "Association") is established in the Grand-Duchy of Luxembourg as a mutual insurance association and provides marine insurance and reinsurance of Members' protection and indemnity risks (Class 1) and freight, demurrage and defence risks (Class 2).
+The West of England Ship Owners Mutual Insurance Association (Luxembourg) (the "Association") is established in the Grand-Duchy of Luxembourg as a mutual insurance association and provides marine insurance and reinsurance of Members' protection and indemnity risks (Class 1), freight, demurrage and defence risks (Class 2), financial and economic losses relating to maritime trade risks (Class 3) and hull and machinery and related risks (Class 4).
 As a mutual association under Luxembourg law, the Association has no share capital or subscribed capital.